9 years ago, while I was running USASA Region III U-23 Men's National Cup Qualifying in Murfreesboro TN, I met Talia Goldman.

 This past year we had multiple health professionals setting up booths.
 Dr. Matt Locker spoke on the importance of mammograms and early detection during lunch.

 NCASA held the event October 2-3, 2021 right outside of Charlotte, North Carolina in Huntersville.
-Great weather, fantastic games and a lot of Fun!
+We enjoyed great weather, fantastic games and had a load of Fun!
 But most importantly, we raised over $40,000.
-All proceeds will be divided between two hospitals; the Levine Cancer Institute and Novant Health Cancer Center for UNINSURED and UNDER INSURED women to have access to free mammograms.
+All proceeds were divided between two hospitals; the Levine Cancer Institute and Novant Health Cancer Center for UNINSURED and UNDER-INSURED women to have access to free mammograms.